archesproject/arches-docs/docs/developing/vue/arches-vue-styleguide.rst

                 ├── CustomReport.vue
                 └── CustomReport.spec.ts

-- **Why?**
+**Why?**

 - **Organization**: Grouping tests by component or utility helps maintain a clean project structure.
 - **Ease of navigation**: Developers can quickly locate tests related to a specific component or utility without searching through a separate test directory.

 Writing Frontend Tests
 ----------------------

 When crafting your tests, adhere to these best practices:

-- **Isolation**
-    - Test components with real children where possible.
+**Isolation** — Test components with real children where possible.
 Only stub external services, API calls, and third-party libraries that are difficult to mount in jsdom.

-- **Coverage**
-    - Cover all code paths, including edge cases (error states, conditional rendering, emitted events).
+**Coverage** — Cover all code paths, including edge cases (error states, conditional rendering, emitted events).

-- **Readability**
-    - Use clear, descriptive test names and group related tests with ``describe`` blocks.
+**Readability** — Use clear, descriptive test names and group related tests with ``describe`` blocks.

-- **Async Handling**
-    - Use ``flushPromises`` or ``await nextTick()`` after triggering asynchronous updates.
+**Async handling** — Use ``flushPromises`` or ``await nextTick()`` after triggering asynchronous updates.

-- **Cleanup**
-    - Unmount or destroy wrappers if they persist between tests (though Vitest's JSDOM resets per test by default).
+**Cleanup** — Unmount or destroy wrappers if they persist between tests (though Vitest's JSDOM resets per test by default).

 .. code-block:: vue